pulumi/docs/content/registry/packages/google-native/api-docs/compute/v1/getimage/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}URL of the source image used to create this image.
-In order to create an image, you must provide the full or partial URL of one of the following: - The rawDisk.source URL - The sourceDisk URL - The sourceImage URL - The sourceSnapshot URL {{% /md %}}</dd><dt class="property-"
+The following are valid formats for the URL: - https://www.googleapis.com/compute/v1/projects/project_id/global/ images/image_name - projects/project_id/global/images/image_name In order to create an image, you must provide the full or partial URL of one of the following: - The rawDisk.source URL - The sourceDisk URL - The sourceImage URL - The sourceSnapshot URL {{% /md %}}</dd><dt class="property-"
             title="">
         <span id="sourceimageencryptionkey_csharp">
 <a href="#sourceimageencryptionkey_csharp" style="color: inherit; text-decoration: inherit;">Source<wbr>Image<wbr>Encryption<wbr>Key</a>